rbasak101/Microservice/project-MIX/API.md

 # High-Level Overview of MIX design
 The middleware handles all incoming IMs and the addition or removal of IMs.
 However, removing an IM could be challenging since not all IMs will take in the same input such as GPS coordinates.
 Some IMs might be dependent on the output of other IMs.

 To resolve this issue, a graph/hierarchy data structure of IMs is recommended.
 This would enables us to illustrate the dependency of one IM to another and resolve any issues if there is an IM that is removed that others rely on.
-To construct the graph accordingly, a url.txt file will be used, which has a specific format that inludes the server link, input of the IM, output of the IM, hierarchy, and number of parameters the IM requires.
+To construct the graph accordingly, a url.txt file will be used, which has a specific format that inludes the server link, input of the IM, output of the IM, hierarchy, and number of parameters the IM requires, all of which are seperated by "|".

 The hierarchy denotes how far the IM is from the root.
 We denote level 1, closest to the user input, as IMs that rely only on GPS coordinates.
 Level 2 that rely on the output on level 1, level 3 that rely on the output of level 2, and etc...

+Once we obtain all urls and their corresponding information, we sort the url in ascending hierarchy order.
+This would enable a successful graph construction.